 Gua sha is a millennia-old therapy based on Chinese medicine, currently trending as one of the most effective natural beauty treatments in the beauty industry.
-Facial gua sha is a combination of traditional gua sha, connective tissue manipulation and lymphatic drainage massage.
+Yin Your Skin facial gua sha is a combination of traditional gua sha, connective tissue manipulation and manual lymph drainage.
 It makes the skin look sculpted, vibrant and bright, and works miracles as an instant relief for puffiness.
 It differs from traditional Chinese gua sha, as it merges different techniques.
 In other words, a facial gua sha has been developed specifically as a beauty treatment and it’s important to understand that these are two distinct treatments.

 Skincare products target the surface of the skin, whereas the impacts of facial gua sha go way deeper –where genuine, long-term results take place.
 Facial gua sha is an effective product-free skincare method, which as part of a regular skincare regime is likely to reduce the amount of used products.

 In gua sha, strokes are applied to the skin with a flat tool, usually made of jade, bian stone or bone.
-The treatment releases muscle and fascia tension and stimulates the circulation and metabolism efficiently.
+The treatment releases muscle and connective tissue tension and stimulates the circulation and metabolism efficiently.
 Gua sha leaves you feeling energized and alert and makes your energy flow freely.

-A facial gua sha treats the whole body at the same time, as the impacts are transported via the fascia network.
+A facial gua sha treats the whole body at the same time, as the impacts are transported via the meridian channels.
 Facial gua sha is a holistic self-care method at its finest.

 Facial gua sha creates an instant glow and strong vitality boost in a matter of minutes.
 As part of a regular self-care routine, facial gua sha gives your face a significantly more radiant, lifted and toned appearance.
 You don’t have to be a trained beauty therapist to enjoy the results of facial gua sha.
 With Yin Your Skin, you can learn the methods quickly and get to see visible results in your own home spa.